 - Age 40-49 = 20 x total remuneration

 - Age 50+ = 15 x total remuneration

-Much the same as personal life insurance, the cost of a company director's policy will vary based on a range of factors, some of which you will have control over and others you won't.
+Much like personal life insurance, the cost of a company director's policy will vary based on various factors, some of which you will have control over and others you won't.
+These include:

 - Whether you're a smoker - as smokers are more likely to die prematurely, insurers tend to charge higher premiums to cover them.

-- Length of policy - the longer you want the policy to run for the higher the cost.
+- Length of policy - the longer you want the policy to run, the higher the cost.

-By way of example, let's say you bought a life insurance policy personally that costs £120 per month.
+By way of example, let's say you bought personal cover that costs £120 per month.
 As you're buying it out of your own pocket, you will have already paid taxes and National Insurance contributions on the money you're using to pay the premiums.
 That means a higher-rate taxpayer would have needed to earn £226.42 within the company to generate enough to cover the £120 monthly premium.

-Conversely, if you take out a relevant life cover policy instead of personal life insurance, you can sidestep income tax and National Insurance and would only need to generate £97.20 to pay for the equivalent policy.
-That's a saving of over 53%!
+Conversely, if you take out relevant life insurance instead of personal life insurance, you can sidestep income tax and National Insurance and would only need to generate £97.20 to pay for the equivalent policy.
+That's a significant saving of over 53%!

-Of course, how much you save will very much depend on your own circumstances, but as you can see, the potential is significant.
+Of course, how much you save will depend on your circumstances, but as you can see, the potential is significant.

-For higher earners, another benefit of buying life insurance through a limited company is that relevant life insurance isn't counted towards your pension lifetime allowance.
+Another benefit of buying life insurance through a limited company for higher earners is that relevant life insurance isn't counted towards their pension lifetime allowance.